opentensor/subtensor/CONTRIBUTING.md

    [Pull Request](https://github.com/opentensor/subtensor/compare) (PR) targeting the `main` branch of the subtensor GitHub repository.
 It is recommended to start your pull request as a draft initially until you are ready to have other developers actively look at it.
-Any changes to pallet/runtime code should be accomp
+Any changes to pallet/runtime code should be accompanied by integration and/or unit tests fully testing all the edge cases of this functionality, if applicable.
 2. Once you have finished developing your change/feature/fix and the Rust portion of the CI is passing for your PR (everything prefixed with "CI"), you should mark your PR as "Ready for Review" and request review from "Nucleus".